kildor22/mm-github-pages-starter/collections/_stories/Denial.md

  </p>

  <p>
-  The wooden teps creaked under his weight as he placed one foot after the other.
+  The wooden steps creaked under his weight as he placed one foot after the other.
 Left, right, left, right, left, right; precariously descending into the enveloping blackness of the living room.
  </p>

   <p>